 How to apply as a transfer

-1. Fill out the transfer application
+1. Fill out the admissions application

 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.